simonschmoll/eos_sales_contract/README.md

 - Create a new wallet
 - Import the private key for interaction (private key: 5K8ghcBf9TpPAWdxHDUejqcxBWrQAzkj5D5FWHe13nmNJmWhH9k)
 - After importing the private key scatter should show you 5 accounts (seller, buyer, intermed, salescon, random)
+- Go into the settings of Scatter and add a new network (this is under the section "danger zone")
+  - Delete all currently existing networks
+  - Afterwards add a new network (Hint: After deletion of the networks it might be necessary to leave the options and come back again, as there are some refreshing problems)
+  - Add the following configs for the network:
+    - Name: Testnet
+    - Host: 127.0.0.1
+    - Protocol: http
+    - Port: 8888
+    - chainId: cf057bbfb72640471fd910bcb67639c22df9f92470936cddc1ade0e2f2e7dc4f

-Now go to http://localhost:8082 and you can interact with the contract.
+Now open http://localhost:8082 and you can interact with the contract.

 ### Intended steps for interaction:
 - Set Item